 In the Catholic Church, infants are baptized to welcome them into our Catholic faith and to free them from the original sin they were born with.
-We are happy to welcome your child into our faith.
+We are happy to welcome your child into the faith.

-The Sacrament of Baptism is celebrated on the second and fourth Sundays of each month.
-We invite the families to attend the 10:30 AM Mass with the baptism following at 12 PM at St. Celestine Church.
+At St. Celestine Church the Sacrament of Baptism is celebrated on the second and fourth Sundays of each month.
+We invite the families to attend the 10:30 AM Mass with the baptism following at noon.

-Arrangements for Baptism at St. Celestine and to register for the Baptismal Class must be made in advance by calling Ruthanne Swiatkowski at 708–453–2555 or firstname.lastname@example.org.
+Arrangements for Baptism at St. Celestine and to register for the Baptismal Class must be made in advance by calling Ruthanne Swiatkowski at 708–452–0150 or via email firstname.lastname@example.org.
 Call Mary Krewer at St. Cyprian to make arrangements for Baptism and to register for the Baptismal Class.
 Email email@example.com or call 708-453-4800.

 A Baptismal Preparation Class is required for all who are having children baptized who are infants through age 5.
 These classes are held on the second Wednesday every other month at 7 PM alternating between St. Celestine and St. Cyprian Churches.

 If you are interested in Baptism for older children or for adults, please call Ruthanne Swiatkowski at 708-452-0150 to discuss your options.

 Baptismal Class Schedule 2019-2020